nbro/andz/README.md

 ## How to Use

 Download this repository.
 Open a terminal, and enter inside the `ands` folder.
-For example, `ands` is in your desktop, type:
+For example, if `ands` is in your desktop, type:

     cd ands